gdubovitskiy/file-sorter-by-date/README.md

-# 📂 File Sorter by Date
+# 📂 Media Sorter by Date

 **Automatically organize files into `YYYY/MM` folders based on dates in filenames**
 *(Perfect for photos, documents, and any files with EXIF-data or pattern filename)*